psarando/shire-reckoning/README.md

     >
     > -- J.R.R.
 Tolkien, The Lord of the Rings Appendix D

-2. The Kings' Reckoning was founded in the first year of the Second Age (S.A.).
+2. The Kings' Reckoning was founded in Númenor, and started reckoning from the first year of the Second Age (S.A.).
 Both the Kings' and Shire Reckoning followed leap-year rules similar to the Gregorian calendar, where every 4th year is a leap-year except the last in a century, but the Gregorian calendar also adds an extra leap-day (i.e. does not omit the leap-day) every 4th century